stonefl/stonefl.github.io/_drafts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 ### Install SBT

+SBT is a build tool for Scala, Java, and others.
+You can download the latest `.msi` for Windows from [https://www.scala-sbt.org/download.html](https://www.scala-sbt.org/download.html) After download, doouble-click to install.

 ### Install Maven

 You can download Maven from [http://maven.apache.org/download.cgi](http://maven.apache.org/download.cgi).
 CLick and downlaod the latest version  `apache-maven-x.x.x-bin.zip`.
 At the time of this writing, the latest version is `apache-maven-3.5.3-bin.zip`.
 Extract the downloaded zip file to C drive, such as `C:\apache-maven-3.5.3`.

 **Set MAVEN_HOME Variables**

 Set environmental variables:
 - Varaiable: MAVEN_HOME
 - Value: C:\apache-maven-3.5.3  (or your installation path)